samuelkim7/TIL/ML_DL/deep_learning_kaggle.md

 )
 ```
 - "If there hasn't been at least an improvement of 0.001 in the validation loss over the previous 20 epochs, then stop the training and keep the best model you found."

+### Dropout and BatchNormalization
+#### Dropout
+- In Keras, the dropout rate argument rate defines what percentage of the input units to shut off.
+Put the Dropout layer just before the layer you want the dropout applied to.

+#### BatchNormalization
+- A batch normalization layer looks at each batch as it comes in, first normalizing the batch with its own mean and standard deviation, and then also putting the data on a new scale with two trainable rescaling parameters.
+Batchnorm, in effect, performs a kind of coordinated rescaling of its inputs.
+- Models with batchnorm tend to need **fewer epochs to complete training**.
+Moreover, batchnorm can also **fix various problems** that can cause the training to get "stuck".
+- You can put it after a layer or between a layer and its activation function.